-AS 44.88.095 places a statutory ceiling of \$400 million per twelve month period on AIDEA bond issuances.
-Effective July 1, 2007 AS 44.88.095(g) requires legislative approval prior to the issuance of bonds, except refunding and conduit revenue bonds.
+AS 44.88.095 places a statutory ceiling of \$400 million per twelve month period on AIDEA bond issuances, excluding refunding bonds.
+The Authority has general statutory power to issue bonds, but must obtain prior legislative approval to issue bonds in excess of \$10 million for a development finance project, excluding refunding bonds.

+b.
 Debt Issued and Outstanding

-AIDEA has issued \$1.27 billion of bonds with \$174.6 million outstanding on June 30, 2010 as shown in Tables 3.5-3.6.
+AIDEA has issued \$1.28 billion of bonds with \$179.4 million outstanding on June 30, 2011 as shown in Tables 3.5-3.6.